Linaro/lava/doc/v2/simple-admin.rst

   need to sometimes prevent users from making mistakes which are likely to take devices offline.

+* prepare and routinely test backups and disaster recovery support.
+Many lab admin teams use ``salt`` or ``ansible`` or other configuration management software.
+Always ensure you have a fast way of deploying a replacement worker or master in case of hardware failure.

+  .. seealso:: :ref:`admin_backups` for details of what to backup and test.

 .. index:: best admin practices, best practices

 .. _best_admin_practices:

 Best practice
 *************

+.. seealso:: :ref:`admin_backups`

 * Before you upgrade the server or dispatcher, run the standard test jobs and a few carefully chosen stable jobs of your own as a set of *functional tests* -